9 San Francisco Playgrounds Worth the Trip - 510 Families

 Clay St. & Laguna St. San Francisco, 94115

 Lafayette Playground in Pacific Heights is the prettiest park in San Francisco.
 It’s green, clean, and covered with trees.
 Another park with so much to do, climb, spin, swing, and see.
-The water feature is so fun to play in on hot days.
+The water feature is so fun to play in on hot days (typically closed in the winter months).
 There are multiple metal slides (San Francisco really knows how to do slides!) and the ground is soft for the fast landing.
 Outside the gates is plenty of green grass for picnics and lounging.
 Work up an appetite to walk to Bob’s Donuts after you play – the best and biggest donuts in the Bay.

 lafayette park playground in sf